 Leather jackets, along with leather boots and other leather products, are a staple of men’s fashion.
 This creates a high demand for quality leather.
-If you go online looking for top quality leather jackets, you will be bombarded with a lot of unfamiliar terms like full-grain.
+If you go online looking for high-quality best leather jackets for men or women, you will be bombarded with a lot of unfamiliar terms like full-grain.
 What is this full-grain leather, and is it any good?
 Let’s take a look.

 What Is Full-grain Leather?

 When someone uses the term “full-grain,” they are referring to the most sturdy and tough section of an animal hide, which is found just under the hair.